UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 What if we wanted to ask a more complex question that involves visualizing the combinatorial counts of two categorical columns?

-Our data contains the MPAA rating for each movie, which is classification given by the Motion Picture Association indicating what age groups a movie is suitable for:
+Our data contains the MPAA rating for each movie, which is a classification given by the Motion Picture Association indicating what age groups, a movie is suitable for:

 -   G – General Audiences
 -   PG – Parental Guidance Suggested